prem913/react-shadcn-template/README.md

 - **2024-07-30**: Enhanced File Explorer visuals, replacing generic icons with `lucide-react` icons (folders in orange, files in blue) and refining hover effects for a smoother user experience.
 - **2024-07-30**: Fixed syntax errors and corrected the `calculateRelativePaths` function in `src/components/FileExplorer.tsx`.
 - **2024-07-30**: Updated `FileExplorer.tsx` to correctly extract file content from the `content` parameter of the `getFileContent` API response.
+- **2024-07-30**: Refactored application layout to move all primary navigation (Chat, State, Files) into a resizable left sidebar, replacing the previous tabbed interface in `App.tsx` for a more professional and streamlined user experience.
+A new `Sidebar` component was created to manage this navigation.
+- **2024-07-30**: Added a "Reconnect" button that appears when the WebSocket is disconnected or in an error state, allowing users to manually re-establish the connection.